iyan5440/yatzy/README.md

 Additionally, we added the php.ini file to the php folder.

-### Admin Login:

-Administrator’s start on the same page as user index.php

-Administrator will type their credentials into the “Admin Login” section.

-A GET request will be sent to verify the administrator's credentials to the server via hangman-api.php.
-The end result for correct credentials will be a redirect based on a url sent by the server.

-This section allows administrators to delete users on the server.

-It also allows administrators to return to the home page, either to play the game themselves or to review the changes to the leaderboard end users will see.
 ### Playing the game as a user
 When you launch the game, you'll see something like this.
 ![Image of the launch screen of the game, featuring a leaderboard composed of many silly-named entries as well as many Natalies.](Assets/image.png)